 - Advice in connection with the arranging and execution of share issues, equity certificates, bonds and convertible bonds, as well as guarantees for underwriting of share issues or other public offerings.

 - Advice in connection with the facilitation and execution of mergers and acquisitions (M&A) as well as acquisitions and sales of businesses.

 - Other financial advice in relation to the above services.

-corporate finance assignments are services that include one or more of the services mentioned in item 2.3 nos.
-1-4.
+Corporate finance assignments mean services that include one or more of the services referred to in section 2.3, paragraphs 1-4.

 The compliance department is the department of the investment firm that is responsible for the following functions:

 - monitoring that prevailing legislation, other regulations and internal regulations are complied with by the investment firm and its employees,